abitdodgy/blog/_posts/2015-09-06-project-euler-problem-6.md

 ## Linear solution

 Sometimes the most obvious solution isn't necessarily the best one.
-Let's consider the problem linearly.

 $$
 (1 + 2 + 3 + \cdots + 100)^2 + (1^2 + 2^2 + 3^2 + \cdots + 100^2)
 $$

-We can easily solve this in Ruby.
+This was my first try in Ruby.

 {% highlight ruby %}
 (1..100).reduce(:+)**2 - (1..100).map { |n| n**2 }.reduce(:+)